SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 I will concede the *comfort* of physical cash might have to go, but you can put fluffy ears on your digital wallet plastic thingy.
 (This is not a credit card, but would look similar I guess.
 It is a tax credit card, the opposite of a credit card.)

+((By the way, please do not use the term "tax credit card" in polite company.
+Although *we* know it is accurate, other people will completely misconstrue the meaning.))

 You have to disabuse yourself of the notion in the USA the FED is a private bank, or if you still think it is, then we will say Congress scraps the FED (they did create it) and creates a proper central bank, a branch of government, protected by whatever democracy you can muster.
 Maybe even the board of the Central Bank branches are locally elected.
 They do not even need to be bankers, the permanent staff will have the expertise to run the payments system.
-They will not be in to selling Treasury bonds.
+They will not be into selling Treasury bonds.
 They will not be permitted to bail out fraudulent private institutions.